Zeatherann/zombiesquares/README.txt

-This is a simple game i made to test pathfinding and maze generation, enjoy!
+This is a simple game I made to test pathfinding and maze generation, enjoy!

 CONTROLS: